Dockdep/LessonHub/diagrams/backend/06-flows.md

 # Backend — 06 Flows

 End-to-end sequences for the .NET API.
-AI-orchestrated flows (lesson plan / content / exercise) live in [../flows/](../flows/).
-This file covers .NET-only paths plus the orchestration boundary.
+Covers .NET-only paths plus the orchestration boundary where the executor hands off to the Python AI service.

 ## Auth: Google One-Tap → JWT